Childhood Anxiety Help

 Should I take my child to therapy?

 Often yes.
 Cognitive Behavioral Therapy is highly effective for childhood anxiety.
-A consultation can help you decide whether therapy is the right next step and what to look for in a provider.
+Your pediatrician can help you decide whether therapy is the right next step and what to look for in a provider.

 Will my child need medication?